kulturhof-villach/website-src/content/_index.en.md

 title = "Kulturhofkeller Villach" authors = ["test-author"] date = "2019-09-05"
-description = "Due to the current situation, all events until early April will be cancelled or postponed." featured = "/img/mood.jpg" featuredVideo = "" featuredVimeo = ""
+description = "Due to the current situation, all events until further notice will be cancelled or postponed." featured = "/img/mood.jpg" featuredVideo = "" featuredVimeo = ""